cgravity/panorotate/readme.txt

     -q jpg_quality Integer quality percent to use when saving as JPEG.
                    (default is 90)
     --test         Run the double rotation test and print statistics.
+    --preview      Perform a single sample per output pixel to create a preview image more quickly.
     <x y z>        Rotation angles in degrees (unset values default to 0)

 Example usage: